Editor's Note: This story was updated June 30, 2025, with new products and information.

 Tiltrotators can operate such tools as buckets, grapples, compactors, forks, rippers, sweepers – just about any attachment a contractor would want to use.

-Another benefit is that most of the tiltrotator manufacturers provide modular quick attach systems that enable the operator to switch easily between attachments, including hydraulic hookups.
+Another benefit is that most of the tiltrotator manufacturers provide modular quick attach systems that enable the operator to switch easily between attachments, including hydraulic hookups, from the cab.
 That often means requiring fewer machines and personnel on a jobsite.
 The excavator essentially becomes a toolcarrier.

 Another development in the tiltrotator world concerns setting a universal international standard for couplers.
-Some manufacturers are adopting an Open-S industry standard for their fully automatic couplers that will work on any manufacturer's attachments that follow the standard.
+More manufacturers are adopting the Open-S industry standard for their fully automatic couplers that will work on any manufacturer's attachments that follow the standard.

-Here’s a look at what’s currently on the tiltrotator market:
+Here’s a look at the latest on the tiltrotator market:

 Engcon